sigalor/whatsapp-web-multi-device-reveng/README.md

 ## Research Contents

-- [Inspecting the Web App](/inspect-app.md): Pushing arbritary code into the WhatsApp Electron web app.
+- [Inspecting the Web App](/inspect-app.md): Pushing arbritrary code into the WhatsApp Electron web app.

 Apart from that, look through the Markdown files in the `pocs` subdirectory for more.